-Officers find no substantive policy conflict with the emerging plan, but identify the core planning objectives of delivering a thriving economy and helping build resilient communities as being particularly relevant to this case.
-Moreover, officers assert that whilst the site is located outside of the defined settlement limits of Westwood, the site cannot reasonably be described as 'isolated'.
-The site is considered to be no less sustainable than anywhere inside the village, by virtue of it being serviced by the same road network.

-Furthermore, officers duly assert that the proposal would not demonstrably affect the open countryside by virtue of what exists on the site at present.
+Officers find no substantive policy conflict with the development plan or its core planning objectives.
+The development would contribute towards delivering a thriving economy and help build a resilient community.
+Moreover, officers assert that whilst the site is located outside of the defined settlement limits of Westwood, the site cannot reasonably be described as 'isolated' and the proposal would not be an unsustainable form of development.
+The site is considered to be no less sustainable than anywhere inside the village, by virtue of it being serviced by the same road network and having good access to local amenities and infrastructure.
+The proposal would not demonstrably harm the open countryside by virtue of what exists on the site at present.
 Officers argue that the three existing buildings on the site have little or no architectural merit and the planned redevelopment has through negotiation, been planned sensitively to bring about a change of use and introduce some economic development to help support the village's vitality and widen the County's tourism accommodation offer.

 Any doubt cast about the business succeeding is not a material planning consideration.
-Although, a degree of comfort can be gleaned from the views passed by the CEO of Visit Wiltshire - where it is explicitly asserted that "there is significant consumer demand for high quality accommodation, offering flexibility for guest[s] in Wiltshire"; and having reviewed the plans and visited the site in person, the official tourist board for Wiltshire is on record as stating that the "proposed development fits well with current trends and providing [it] is marketed well will help contribute to the continued growth of Wiltshire's visitor economy".
+Although, a degree of comfort can perhaps be gleaned from the views passed by the CEO of Visit Wiltshire - who asserted that "there is significant consumer demand for high quality accommodation, offering flexibility for guest[s] in Wiltshire"; and having reviewed the plans and visited the site in person, the official tourist board for Wiltshire is on record as stating that the "proposed development fits well with current trends and providing [it] is marketed well will help contribute to the continued growth of Wiltshire's visitor economy".

-At a national level, the NPPF places significant weight upon sustainable economic growth, to support proposals which contribute towards "building a strong, responsive and competitive economy" - which marries well with the aforesaid emerging Core Strategy objectives of the Council; and, in paragraph 17 of the NPPF, a clear marker is laid through emphasising that the core planning principles should "not simply be about scrutiny, but instead be a creative exercise in finding ways to enhance and improve the places in which people live their lives".
+At a national level, the NPPF places significant weight upon sustainable economic growth, to support proposals which contribute towards "building a strong, responsive and competitive economy" - which marries well with the Council's Core Strategy objectives; and, in paragraph 17 of the NPPF, a clear marker is laid through emphasising that the core planning principles should "not simply be about scrutiny, but instead be a creative exercise in finding ways to enhance and improve the places in which people live their lives".
 Within paragraph 19, the Framework records that "The Government is committed to ensuring that the planning system does everything it can to support sustainable economic growth.
 Planning should operate to encourage and not act as an impediment to sustainable growth.
-Therefore significant weight should be placed on the need to support economic growth through the planning system".
+Therefore significant weight should be placed on the need to support economic growth through the planning system" [officer emphasis added].

-For completeness sake, it is worth recording that this policy context set the principle backdrop for the discussions held with the applicant and his appointed agents, and through extensive negotiations, officers pressed for having a replacement building being commensurate to the existing range of structures, but sought a single-storey new build with a much lower profile than the Dutch barn to be sited overlapping the existing footings of the three structures to retain views and glimpses of the open countryside beyond the site and back towards the village from the PRoW to the south and east of the site.
+For completeness sake, it is worth recording that this policy context set the principle backdrop for the discussions held with the applicant and his appointed agents, and through extensive negotiations, officers pressed not only for having a replacement building that was commensurate to the existing range of structures, a single-storey 'limit' was set for the new build having a much lower profile than the Dutch barn; and, it had to be sited overlapping the existing footings of the three structures to retain views and glimpses of the open countryside beyond the site and back towards the village from the PRoW to the south and east of the site.